mquigs00/WhisperingPines/README.md

 Users can now search the catalog by Author and/or Book Title

 Update 8.17.25:
 Users can now click the Books ISBN13 link in the Results table to be routed to that Book's own page to view it's details before checking out.
+The Check Out button now displays a popup detailing the details and rules of checking out the given book.

 You can view my inital repo here: https://github.com/mquigs00/LibrarySim